 Each chain is a list of rules that apply to a certain type of packet.
-Each rule specifies what to do with a matching packet.
-A rule (such as a jump to a user-defined chain in the same table) is called a "target".
+Each rule specifies what needs to be done with a matching packet.
+A rule (such as a jump to a user-defined chain in the same table) is called a target.

-DA-661/662/663 supports 3 types of IPTABLES table: Filter tables, NAT tables, and Mangle tables:
+The DA-660 supports 3 types of IPTABLES table: Filter tables, NAT tables, and Mangle tables: